 Oxybenzone and octinoxate (octyl methoxycinnamate) are among the most commonly used chemicals in sunscreens, that have been found to have endocrine or hormone disrupting effects, as well as being harmful to coral reefs.
 In fact, Hawaii has banned the use of sunscreens containing these chemicals; Australia has not.

-So what will you be layering on your body and your most dearly loved this summer?
+What will you be layering on your body and your most dearly loved this summer?

 Sign up to our email community for all the latest information, where we dispel marketing myths and promotional spin, to give you the information you need to know to make better choices for your family, and for the planet.
 Full of great tips, exclusive offers and divine inspiration.
 Click on the ‘connect’ button to register.